emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 # Create Rules

 This guide introduces how to create a rule using the EMQX Dashboard.
-Log in to the EMQX Dashboard and click **Data Integration** -> **Rules** in the left navigation tree.
+Log in to the EMQX Dashboard and click **Integration** -> **Rules** in the left navigation tree.
 Then click the **Create** button, which directs you to the **Rules** page.
 Here, you can define the data source for your rule and determine the subsequent actions for the filtered messages, such as republishing, printing the result to the Console, or forwarding with data bridges.

 The following steps demonstrate how to create a rule that listens to messages with the topic `t/#` and forwards the received messages to the topic `a/1`.